creynoldsaccenture/bash-template/README.md

 http://gruntjs.com/getting-started
 ```
 Then Grunt is not installed.
-To install Grunt run `npm install grunt`.
+To install Grunt run `npm install grunt` and `npm install grunt-cli`.

 If you run `grunt` and see something similar to the following message: